Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

 virtual machine and resource allocated for the storage cluster.
 It should be unique.
 * (required) `ssh` is the SSH admin user to create on the machine.
-This is not optional as it is in the pool specification.
+This is not optional in this configuration as it is in the pool specification.
-  * (required) `username` is the username to associate
+  * (required) `username` is the admin user to create on all virtual machines
   * (optional) `ssh_public_key` is the path to a pre-existing ssh public key to use.
-If this is not specified an RSA public/private key pair will be generated for use in your current working directory (with a non-colliding name for auto-generated SSH keys for compute pools).
+If this is not specified, an RSA public/private key pair will be generated for use in your current working directory (with a non-colliding name for auto-generated SSH keys for compute pools, i.e., `id_rsa_shipyard_remotefs`).
   * (optional) `generated_file_export_path` is an optional path to specify for where to create the RSA public/private key pair.
 * (optional) `static_public_ip` is to specify if static public IPs should be assigned to each virtual machine allocated.
 The default is `false` which results in dynamic public IP addresses.
-A "static" FQDN will be provided regardless of this setting.
+A "static" FQDN will be provided per virtual machine, regardless of this setting.
 * (required) `virtual_network` is the virtual network to use for the storage cluster.
   * (required) `name` is the virtual network name